Goin' South

-Goin' South is a 1978 American Western-comedy film, directed by and starring Jack Nicholson, with Mary Steenburgen, Christopher Lloyd, John Belushi, Richard Bradford, Veronica Cartwright, Danny DeVito and Ed Begley Jr.
+Goin' South is a 1978 American western comedy film directed by and starring Jack Nicholson, with Mary Steenburgen, Christopher Lloyd, John Belushi, Richard Bradford, Veronica Cartwright, Danny DeVito and Ed Begley Jr.

 Plot

-Henry Lloyd Moon (Nicholson) is a third-rate outlaw in the late 1860s; a convicted bank robber, horse thief and cattle thief.
-He is sentenced to be hanged in Longhorn, Texas, to the glee of the locals who gather to watch his execution.
-A local ordinance dictates that a man condemned of any crime other than murder may be freed, if a lady will marry him and take responsibility for his good behavior.
+Henry Lloyd Moon is a third-rate outlaw in the late 1860s; a convicted bank robber, horse thief and cattle thief.
+He is sentenced to be hanged in Longhorn, Texas to the glee of the locals who gather to watch his execution.
+A local ordinance dictates that a man convicted of any crime other than murder may be freed, if a lady will marry him and take responsibility for his good behavior.
 Well aware of the ordinance, many of the townswomen scrutinize Moon as he mounts the gallows.

 An elderly woman offers to marry him, but dies on the spot immediately.
-As Moon is dragged back to the gallows, Julia Tate (Steenburgen)—a headstrong, genteel Southern virgin—agrees to marry and take charge of him.
+As Moon is dragged back to the gallows, Julia Tate—a headstrong, genteel virgin from the Southern United States—agrees to marry and take charge of him.
 She weds Moon, intending only to use him as labor in a secret gold mine under her property.
 This slowly evolves into a shaky partnership as he gains her trust, then develops into much more.
 Her chastity and his desire to consummate the marriage become a source of friction.
-Although they do spend the night together in a cave, she regrets her decision the following morning, and in anger, Moon ties her to the bed and, it is implied, sexually assaults her.
-He tries to flee town but is brought back by the sheriff's men where he and Julia patch things up, realizing they need each other.
+Although they do spend the night together in a cave, she regrets her decision the following morning, and yells at Moon.
+In anger, Moon ties her to the bed and tries to flee town.
+He is brought back by the sheriff's men, where Julia covers for him.
+The two patch things up, realizing they truly care for each other.

-The local sheriff's deputy (Lloyd) repeatedly accuses Moon of stealing "his" girl, although there is no evidence that Julia ever had any interest in the deputy, and it was she who offered marriage to Moon.
-Moon's old gang complicates matters when they arrive at Julia's home and introduce the teetotalling Julia to intoxicating beverages.
-They discover that Julia and Moon are mining gold.
-Moon schemes to betray Julia and steal the gold but a cave-in at the mine changes the nature of their relationship.
+When a cave-in at the mine uncover a significant vein of gold, the two negotiate as business partners, with Moon to receive 25% of the gold.
+They store the gold, in a small chest, in the town's bank, claiming it is a collection of (heavy) figurines.
+Julia later increases Moon's share to 50%, admitting that they are more than mere business partners.